 Structures are a feature of this area and include a gazebo, belvedere, large dove cote, and frames for pleaching.

-Bordering the woodland garden and flowing into it, is a stream edged with a fine collection of moisture loving plants.
+Bordering the woodland garden is the damp garden edged with a fine collection of moisture loving plants.

 A board walk adds structural interest and allows visitors to enjoy beautiful plantings close to hand.
 And further on past the bog garden....

-the stream flows into a pond edged with many fine water plants, lilies and iris.
+The pond is edged with many fine water plants, lilies and iris.
 The pond, from the near side, is free of plantings, and so reflects a perfect image of the sky and garden beyond.

 Large brick and iron gates welcome the visitor to the chapel and formal garden.
 A study of perfect dimension and scale, this garden relies on tall hedging, a grid of specimen trees, long borders, clipped topiary, and elegant garden furniture, to create formality and grandeur.

-Visitors who have enjoyed the famous gardens of Britain and middle Europe, will relish the formal detail of roses planted in set squares, the buxus edgings, knot garden and long deep perennial borders.
+Visitors who have enjoyed the famous gardens of Britain and middle Europe, will relish the formal detail of knot gardens and long deep perennial borders.
 A true delight of this garden is the choice of plantings most suited to the South Island's distinctive climate.